Methods of Valuation of Shares – An Overview

 - Advancing loans on the security of shares of the company by banks.

 iii.
-When a company wants to convert one class of their shares to another class.
+When a company wants to convert one class of its shares to another class.

-- In case of the shares are required to be done legally.
+- In the case of the shares are required to be done legally.

-- Valuation should be done when the company is implementing ESOP or Employee Stock Options Plan.
+- Valuation should be done when the company implements ESOP or Employee Stock Options Plan.

 Methods of Valuation of Shares

-There are multiple valuation methods of shares and one should choose the same based on the availability of data, the purpose nature, and size of the company, or such other factors.
+There are multiple valuation methods of shares, and one should choose the same based on the availability of data, the purpose nature, and size of the company, or other factors.
 Some of these methods include: